-How can I obtain a license to use the Crossed Grain symbol on my products?
+How can I obtain a license to use the Crossed Grain Trademark l on my products?

 Our Member societies license the symbol to manufacturers, distributors and retailers to use on their gluten free products and promotional material.
 For more information on where to obtain a license please contact email@example.com.

-What are the benefits of using the Crossed Grain symbol on my products?
+What are the benefits of using the Crossed Grain Trademark on my products?

-Which products can't display the Crossed Grain symbol?
+Which products can't display the Crossed Grain Trademark?

 What does 'gluten free' really mean?

 The term 'gluten free' implies no gluten content, but in practice it is not possible to test for a zero level of gluten.
 Research has shown that people with coeliac disease are able to safely tolerate a very small amount of gluten.
 As a result low levels of gluten are allowed in products that are labelled gluten free.
 When you see the term gluten free this means that the food contains no more than 20 parts per million (ppm) gluten and complies with the EU Regulation (EU) 828/2014 for the labelling of gluten-free foods.